My Favourite Horror Film: JP Fallavollita Had His Nerves Wracked With REC

 I watched REC for the first time in the basement, on my own, late at night.
 Really, I thought I’d watch it to kill time while falling asleep.
 Once it had started, there was never, ever, any chance of that happening.

-Posted on October 28, 2011, in Film, General, horror, JP Fallavollita, JP/Japer, movies, Our Favourite Horror Films and tagged horror, jp fallavollita, quarantine, REC.
+Posted on October 28, 2011, in Film, General, horror, JP, JP Fallavollita, JP/Japer, movie review, movies, Our Favourite Horror Films and tagged horror, Jaume Balaguero, JP, jp fallavollita, JP/Japer, Manuela Velasco, movies, Paco Plaza, quarantine, REC, review.
 Bookmark the permalink.
 1 Comment.